flatpak/flatpak-docs/docs/module-sources.rst

   ``/app/extra/export/`` and instead should go to the proper locations documented in :doc:`conventions`.

-The icon, desktop file and Metainfo must be added as file sources.
+The icon, desktop file and Metainfo must be added as sources.
 The ``path`` indicates that they reside in the same directory relative to the manifest.
 The first three lines of the ``build-commands`` installs them so that ``appstream-compose`` can compose the metadata.